What is Search Intent?

 • Loyalty programs and upsell/cross-sell paths

-Even something as simple as your website’s main navigation menu should map to common search intents, with distinct sections for blog/resources (informational), product catalog (transactional), about/contact (navigational), etc.
+Even something as simple as your website’s main navigation menu should map to common search intents, with distinct sections for blog/resources (

 Internal linking is another powerful method for on page SEO that can be leveraged to connect your content to relevant pages that address different aspects of search intent.
 This improves user experience, helps search engines understand your website's structure, and can even contribute to reducing bounce rates

-Optimizing for Intent on Social Media
+Optimising For Intent On Social Media

 For example, on visual discovery platforms like Instagram and Pinterest, your content should spotlight your products/services through engaging images and videos.
 Users are in more of a commercial intent and potential transactional mindset when browsing these apps.